Kuk Sool Won

 Kuk Sool Won is a Korean martial art founded in 1958 by Suh In-hyuk (서인혁), referred to by the formal titles of Kuk Sa Nim (국사님, "national martial arts teacher") or Grandmaster.

 Kuk Sool Won is practiced in various countries, with its largest bases in the United States and the United Kingdom.
-The Korean Kuk Sool Won Association although related, is a separate entity.
+The Korean Kuk Sool Won Association, although related, is a separate entity.

 Overview

 Kuk Sool Won incorporates physical training such as stretching exercises and cardiovascular conditioning.
 Kuk Sool Won also emphasizes weapons skills, including use of swords.
 Like Chinese martial arts, many of the hand methods are based on the symbolic fighting movements of various animals.
-Some of the forms have been copied from Chinese martial arts.

 Etymology

 In Korean, “kuk” translates as nation or country, “sool” translates as method or technique, and “won” translates as courtyard or institute (with an archaic meaning of schoolhouse).
 The listed meaning is extracted from the full expression of "hanguk musool" (한국무술; 韓國武術) for which "kuksool" is a standard method of contraction in the Korean language {韓國=ROK, 武術=martial arts}.